ashwani-pandey/webspider/README.txt

+A javascript enabled spider to download all the pdf files accessible on the following link : http://trai.gov.in/Content/PressReleases.aspx  , and then to make the spider generic so that it works for any site.

 MOZILLA FIREFOX is a must to run this program!

 NOTE : The code has been well tested on Ubuntu 14.04 LTS, and the given procedure should work